Demitsi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that prints the effective user name of the current user
+A script that prints all the group the user is part of